 Why Pure Human Falls Short Too

-LinkedIn's 2026 data shows the platform now hosts 1.2 billion members, including 65 million decision-makers and 180 million senior influencers.
-The platform generates 80% of B2B leads from social, and content shared there earns a 24x higher share rate than other platform content.
+LinkedIn now hosts more than 1.3 billion members, including a large population of senior-level influencers and business decision-makers, and it remains the leading source of B2B leads from social media.
 But capturing that attention requires showing up consistently.
 A premium ghostwriter, working alone, can produce maybe two to four long-form pieces per month per client.
 That's rarely enough to build momentum before clients lose patience.

 The Collaboration Model That Works